AIRSHOW-$100 bln Boeing order bonanza to dominate Dubai show

 Depending on final negotiations, which historically provide some last-minute drama at such shows, Boeing could also announce orders for dozens of 777X jets from Qatar Airways and Hong Kong’s Cathay Pacific during the Middle East’s largest business event, which runs from Nov.
 17 to 21.

-The 777X launch is expected to include confirmation of a tentative 34-plane order from Germany’s Lufthansa.
+The 777X launch will also include confirmation of a tentative 34-plane order from Germany’ Lufthansa.

-Whether Boeing can reach around 250 launch orders depends partly on uncertainty over whether it can close a potential deal for around 20 777X with Cathay, but the new plane is heading for a haul of above 200 orders, industry experts said.

 Leading Gulf airlines have made Boeing’s long-distance 777 warhorse and other big jets a spur for growth as they redraw the world’s aviation and logistics map around the Gulf.